swhyte2016/my-portfolio/README.md

-# my-portfolio
+# Sheldon Whyte's Portfolio
-my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.